-Trainings will have anywhere from 10 to 33 students in them.
+Trainings will have anywhere from 10 to 40 students in them.
 Many of our programs fill up, so don’t wait too long to enroll!
-If you are wanting to be in a smaller group, let us know, we can direct you to the programs that we know are historically less attended.
+If you are wanting to be in a smaller group, let us know, we can direct you to the programs that we feel will best suit your needs.

 Can I take this course if I’m not positive I want to become a yoga instructor?

 Yes, of course!
 Many of our students enroll in Asheville Yoga Center’s 200-Hour Yoga Teacher Training Programs unsure of whether or not they will teach.
 There are countless ways to “teach” yoga.
 Numerous graduates go on to teach yoga classes, and others go on to teach one-on-one yoga sessions with individual students.
 All of our graduates go on to transform the world by shining their bright yoga lights in new ways.

 What if I have to miss part of a training?

 I am pregnant.
 Can I still apply?